qooxdoo/qooxdoo/docs/development/cli/commands.md

 `qx create foo` will interactively ask you all information it needs, providing default values where possible.
-If you are in the top-level folder of the application and want to put the application content into it without creating a sub folder (for example, in a top-level folder of a cloned empty GitHub project), use `--out=.`.
+If you are in the top-level folder of the application and want to put the application content into it without creating a sub-folder (for example, in a top-level folder of a cloned empty GitHub project), use `--out=.`.

 ## Compile